guilhemmarchand/nmon-for-splunk/docs/installation_splunkcloud.rst

 | Indexer (single or clustered)     |            |    X          |
 +-----------------------------------+------------+---------------+

+*The TA-nmon must not be deployed on Splunk Cloud instances.*

 As a consequence, you cannot use the Nmon application to monitor Splunk Cloud instances, and this is the only limitation in a Splunk Cloud deployment of the Nmon application for Splunk.

 You will then deploy the TA-nmon addon to your servers to send nmon data to Splunk Cloud transparently.